SamCabV/GOL_Sandbox_Softdes/README.md

   ### Running the program

-  Once all the dependancies are set, clone this repository using `git clone https://github.com/SamCabV/GOL_Sandbox_Softdes.git`
+  Once all the dependancies are set, clone this repository using:

+  `git clone https://github.com/SamCabV/GOL_Sandbox_Softdes.git`

   Once this is done, to run the program simply type into your terminal: